armaansd/pac-mAIn/docs/final.md

 ### Number of diamonds collected:
 <img src="https://user-images.githubusercontent.com/75513952/145306472-cb10c674-b634-40cc-8380-c3ca1614577e.png" width="700" height="500">

+We tested our model on map 2.
+Initially, the performance of the agent is unstable as it has not learned to explore the new path added to the map.
+Over time, the agent's performance becomes less unstable and is able to collect diamonds more consistently compared to at the start.

 ### Returns:
 <img src="https://user-images.githubusercontent.com/75513952/145305836-7a6981e5-6811-4843-9ac9-293c8289a5a2.png" width="700" height="500">

+Likewise, the number of returns increases with time.

 ### Number of steps to find solution:
 <img src="https://user-images.githubusercontent.com/75513952/145306318-938d5c17-acda-4f5d-b642-3881dbebe621.png" width="700" height="500">

+Similar to the analysis for Map 1, the number of steps the agent requires decreases with time, with the maximum number of steps being 493 and the minimum number of steps being 88.
+Since there is an extra path the agent has to explore, the agent has to perform more steps compared to Map 1.
+The total amount of steps allowed is still 500 steps.
+The average number of steps the agent required to reach the solution was 198, which is about 2/5ths the total allowed steps.

 ### Steps taken to reach solution
 - Max: 493